Crohn's Disease Treatment

 68%

-Quality of Life after Colon/Rectal Resection
+Quality of Life After Colon/Rectal Resection

-"A removed bowel does not grow back."
+"The bowel you cut away will not grow back."

 If you are considering bowel resection surgery,